 In Hugh's situation, the opportunity is afforded to engage in informal debriefs in the appliance when returning from incident and over a cup of tea on return to station.
 Formal debriefs and professional counselling are available after major incidents.
 However, he suggests "you cant beat the boys sitting down and having a good chat about what they saw, especially if you witnessed something not nice yourself - you can get it out of your system, talk about it - it just helps alleviate stress and that type of thing".
 He also notes the importance of "talking to other fireys to relate their experiences - that's a big part of the culture, sitting around with a cup of tea chatting about the job.
 They'll pass on their experiences".
 However, he also comments that often, these dialogues arise "through someone's failure to do something.
 Once recognised others chime in with their similar experiences and you learn something".
 Yet, this dialogue is not only between co-workers, it is intentionally afforded by the workplace.
 Critical stress management policy requires officers to check fire fighters' need for counselling after major incidents.
 Moreover, there are norms and conventions within the workplace about how these dialogues progress.
 Hugh refers to exercising some caution in conversations, especially with older more experienced fire fighters.
 He noted the need to approach the situation correctly.
 They are very willing to share that knowledge with you.
 If you go about it the wrong way, take them for granted, get too selective with what you're trying to learn, picky, they can shut down a bit but if you're receptive to everything they're saying to you, prepared to listen - sure you filter it with what's relevant to more modern times - they can impart some fantastic knowledge.
-So, there are relationship-building skills involved here that reflect the negotiations between individuals and the social practice.
-Yet despite the availability of opportunities, communication and particularly conversation is not guaranteed here.
-Learning and gaining access to "the important stuff that's outside the manuals, the knowledge of experience" requires effort and sensitivity.
-In this way, both ontogenetic and situational contributions serve to underpin the bases of dialogue through which participation, learning and remaking of practice occur.
+So, there are relationshipbuilding skills involved here that reflect the negotiations between individuals and the social practice of the work place.
+Yet despite the availability of opportunities the team work provides, communication and particularly conversation is not guaranteed here.
+Away from the immediacy of group tasks and informal chat, some will want to read, to exercise in the gym, watch television or simply sleep without interruption from well meaning colleagues So, learning and gaining access to "the important stuff that's outside the manuals, the knowledge of experience" that resides with individuals, requires personal effort and sensitivity to the needs of others.